Academy ›

 A vegetable spiralizer caught at Day 8 — and missed at Day 38

 In April 2026, a kitchen vegetable spiralizer hit a velocity inflection.
-Two AU operators tracked it.
+Two operators tracked it.